-Primary school teachers develop schemes of work and lesson plans in line with curriculum objectives.
-They facilitate learning by establishing a relationship with pupils, and by their organisation of learning resources and the classroom learning environment.
+As a primary school teacher, you'll develop schemes of work and lesson plans in line with curriculum objectives.
+You'll facilitate learning by establishing a relationship with pupils and by your organisation of learning resources and the classroom learning environment.

-They assess and record progress and prepare pupils for examinations.
-They link pupils' knowledge to earlier learning and develop ways to encourage it further, and challenge and inspire pupils to help them deepen their knowledge and understanding.
+You will assess and record progress and prepare pupils for national tests.
+You'll link pupils' knowledge to earlier learning and develop ways to encourage it further, challenging and inspiring pupils to help them deepen their knowledge and understanding.

 Primary schools in England (following the National Curriculum) are usually divided into:

-Primary schools in Wales (following the National Curriculum and Foundation Phase) are usually divided into:
+Primary schools in Wales (following the National Curriculum and Foundation Phase) are typically divided into:

-Primary schools in Northern Ireland (following the Northern Ireland Curriculum) are usually divided into:
+Primary schools in Northern Ireland (following the Northern Ireland Curriculum) are generally divided into: